Qatar can defend economy and currency, finance minister tells CNBC

-DUBAI Qatar can easily defend its economy and currency against sanctions by other Arab states, Qatari finance minister Ali Sherif al-Emadi told CNBC television in an interview broadcast on Monday.
+DUBAI (Reuters) - Qatar can easily defend its economy and currency against sanctions by other Arab states, Qatari finance minister Ali Sherif al-Emadi told CNBC television in an interview broadcast on Monday.

 He added that the countries which had imposed sanctions would also lose money because of the damage to business in the region.